UW-Madison-DSI/community-map/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the permisive MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 <!-- TEAM -->
 ## Team